© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 Sometimes when a man pulls away, it’s because there was no actual emotional attraction in the first place.

 When there isn’t enough attraction and connection in a dating situation, things will fizzle out – no matter how much we want to hold on.
+Because that’s what a strong relationship is built upon – emotional attraction and emotional connection.

 When men become involved with a relationship and go deeper, it’s natural to have them pull away – even after marriage and many years together.